 There’s a lot that I value.
 But here’s one thing that’s great at Pepperdata: Regardless of how new you are or what your experience is, if you are trying to learn, and trying to come up with new ideas, people will listen.
 I love that.

-Since the beginning, whenever we have problems, we vote and explore potential solutions.
+Since the beginning, whenever we have problems, we collaborate and explore potential solutions.
 Everybody is allowed to share their ideas and designs.
 This helps us understand the thought processes that are going around.
 This is powerful because we deal with complex constraints such as scalability and performance, and we need different perspectives.
-When we have these, we are best equipped to make a system more robust, fault-tolerant, and scalable every time a problem comes in.
+When we have these, we are best equipped to make a system more robust, fault tolerant, and scalable every time a problem comes in.

-Even after five years as a software engineer, I’ve never had a boring day here.
+Even after almost ten years as a software engineer, I’ve never had a boring day here.
 The software is stable and mature, but our customers constantly have requests, and we have to come up with really creative or innovative ideas to fix those problems.

 What do you like about the Pepperdata company culture?

 Number one, we have a great team.
 Really smart people from top to bottom.
-While things have changed in terms of upper management over five years, the style hasn't changed.
+While things have changed in terms of upper management since I've been here, the style hasn't changed.
 The culture hasn't changed.
 Pepperdata has had an open culture since the beginning.

 Ash Munshi, our CEO, drives this positive atmosphere.
 He always listens to us and answers our questions.
 We call him for any professional or personal issue.
 He always picks up his phone and talks to you.
 So it's really great.
-Team members are super collaborative, even though times are different right now.
+Team members are super collaborative.
 We all have been working from home, but we have been talking to each other all the time.
 And it's not just professional talk.
 I can always reach out to them.

 People have this notion that working from home is quite difficult.
 Does such an arrangement hamper you in performing your job?